opendocsg/slw-judgments-backfill/2016_SGHC_266/report.md

 36     The Plaintiff submitted that she was found to have tenderness in all the diagnosis-defining fibromyalgia tender points.
 The Defendant accepted that the Plaintiff had widespread musculoskeletal pain and this was caused by the physical and emotional trauma she sustained.

-37     The Plaintiff referred to _Krishnasamy Rajendra v Jolly Wee Huat Choon_ [1992] SGHC 189.
+37     The Plaintiff referred to _Krishnasamy Rajendra v Jolly Wee Huat Choon_ <span class="citation">[1992] SGHC 189</span>.
 In that case, the plaintiff had right cervical neuralgia with fibrositis/fibromyalgia over post right neck, right trapezus and right medical scapular region.
 The High Court awarded him $10,000.
 As the Plaintiff before me had more widespread fibromyalgia and the precedent was decided in 1992, the Plaintiff claimed $15,000 for this sub-head.
 The Defendant was of the view that $10,000 was fair as the fibromyalgia was secondary to her PTSD.

 38     I am of the view that as the Plaintiff’s fibromyalgia was more widespread than the precedent cited and bearing in mind the lapse of time since the above case, $15,000 is to be awarded to the Plaintiff for this sub-head.